GNU-Ymir/Documentations/en/advanced/alias.md

-You may have noticed that even though the literal is actually the element that creates the data, we do not consider it to be the owner of the data, so the keyword `alias` is implied when it is literal.
+You may have noticed that even though the literal is actually the element that creates the data, we do not consider it to be the owner of the data, so the keyword **`alias`** is implied when it is literal.
 We consider the data to have an owner only once it has been assigned to a variable.

-There are other kinds of `alias` that are implicitly allowed, such as code blocks or function returns.
+There are other kinds of `alias` that are implicitly allowed, such as code blocks or function calls.
 Those are implicit because the alias is already made within the value of these elements.

 ```ymir